roberth-k/dash-docset-terraform/README.md

 ## How to Build

-The system must provide the following:
+The docset was developed using the following:

 - bash
 - git
 - GNU Make
+- GNU Coreutils
 - Python 3.9

 To build the docset, run: